Ending Child Labour, Forced Labour, Modern Slavery and Human Trafficking in Pathfinder Countries

 Implementation & results of the pilot

-There will be up to 3 winners in the global challenge and 1 winner in the regional challenge, all winners will have access to the following:
+There are 3 winners in the global challenge and 1 winner in the regional challenge, all winners will have access to the following:

 - Access to Technical Support: winning proposals will receive technical support to turn their ideas into ready-to-implement prototypes.